Paulette-Zaldivar-Flores/Web-Landing-Page/README.md

 # SALOR-MOON-WEB-PAGE

-I developed this project with CSS, HTML and JavaScript.
+I developed this web page with CSS, HTML and JavaScript.
 As a new coding student I wanted to do something fun and interesting for my first project.
 I'm a big Sailor Moon Can.
 Can you tell? 😅